-Look up to view the suspension chains burying into the rocky outcrop upon which the might castle was constructed.
+Look up to view the suspension chains burying into the rocky outcrop upon which the mighty castle was constructed.

 Head onto the suspension bridge where you will get a closer view of the chains and lattice iron railings.

 Turn around and admire the perfect alignment of the castellated towers with the medieval castle in the background.
 The aged bridge stonework produces the illusion that the bridge is of the same era as the castle as per the intention of Thomas Telford, the bridge engineer.

 Head through the eastern arch and you will arrive at the toll gate.
 This sunburst design by Telford was used for all the toll gates on the Holyhead Road and has notes of art deco, 100 years before it became popular.

 Next to the gate is the unique toll house and this is where you pay the small entrance fee.
 Telford departed from his usual design and opted for a castellated building in keeping with the aesthetical objective of the bridge.
 During open season, you can enter the house where an exhibition detailing the life of the family who collected the tolls during the 1890s.
 Unfortunately, the house remains closed until further notice due to the pandemic.